 5 Traits of Irresistible People: Are You One?

-Irresistible people have problems just like everyone else, but they know how to confront them with a smile and a positive attitude that spreads to all who surround them
+Irresistible people have problems just like everyone else, but they know how to confront them with a smile and a positive attitude This positivity spreads to all who surround them.

-We all know what irresistible people are like and how they make us feel.
-They have something: a light, a charisma and charm that goes well beyond physical appearance.
+We’re all familiar with what irresistible people are like and how they make us feel.
+They have something: some charisma or charm that goes well beyond physical appearance.

-At first we may think that someone is born with this ability to attract others, and that the attractiveness of their ways of treating others and gestures come naturally.
+You may at first think that someone is born with this ability to attract others and that their attractive qualities come naturally to them.

 But that’s not how it is.
-In these days of “coaches” and gurus capable of guiding us with numerous competencies to better succeed in our daily lives, we can’t forget that being irresistible is directly related to emotional intelligence.
+In these days of “coaches” and gurus capable of guiding you in numerous fields to better succeed in your daily life, it’s become clear that being irresistible is directly related to emotional intelligence.

 - Empathy.
 They value the person they are speaking to.